zpaulovics/datetimepicker-rails/README.md

 This gem packages the bootstrap-datetimepicker for Rails asset pipeline, and creates the Simple Form custom fields for your project.

+### Features

+    - Prepares the vendor directory (javascripts, stylesheets)
+    - Creates the custom fields for Simple Form
+    - You can use the 3 type of date & time pickers in your forms
+    - You do not need to write any javascript or CSS code
+    - The language automatically selected based on the locale
+    - You can specify all the datetime-pickers options (weekStart, minDate, manDate, disabledDates, etc.)
+    - The format of the date and time can be specified in the config/locales
+    - You can use customise the picker iconset (dafault: Glyphicon) to use Font-Awesome icons
+    - Easy to install and use in your projects

 ### Compatibility

 Tag v3.0.2+, eonasdan: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using https://github.com/eonasdan/bootstrap-datetimepicker.git as submodule, it is well maintained repo)